Discovery and Validation of Biomarkers, Endpoints, and Signatures for Pain Conditions

 Research Examples

-- Developing biomarkers to diagnose eye pain
+- Developing biomarker signatures to diagnose eye pain

 - Cleveland Clinic Lerner College of Medicine, Case Western Reserve University – Ohio